datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 # Step 1: Github

-TODO You got acquainted how to create files and directory in your machine / Pi using terminal.
+TODO Till now you got acquainted on how to create files and directory in your machine / Pi using terminal.
 Now in this step, we will learn how to use version control system (e.g. git) to work remotely on your project with other teammates collaboratively.

 ## Task 1.1: Getting the Shared Repository on your Machine